 James, 44, lives in Manchester with his partner Andrea and sons Ben and Daniel.
 He was diagnosed with a neuroendocrine tumour, with the primary in the pancreas, in 2015.
+This is his story of fighting pancreatic cancer.

 “There’s no other way to say this…you have cancer”